jenkinsci/git-forensics-plugin/README.md

 ![Commits Summary](doc/images/commits-summary.png)

-You will see the number of new commits and a link to open the repository browser with the details of the latest commit.
+There you will see the number of new commits and a link to open the repository browser with the details of the latest commit.

 ## Reference build